 Australian Electoral Roll for Philip and Valmae Rundle, 5 Pibrac Ave, Warrawee, 1962-3

 A shocking car accident in 1961 left Philip with a badly broken leg and Val with terrible head and facial injuries; this was another reason the decision was made to move closer to Sydney.
-Geoff remembered that he didn’t recognise his mother after the accident, so bad was the glass damage her face after she catapulted through the car windscreen.
+Geoff remembered that he didn’t recognise his mother after the accident, so bad was the glass damage her face after she was catapulted through the car windscreen.
 This timeframe also coincided with Norman and Lorna Coote’s decision to move to Killara to live in the same unit complex on the Pacific Highway where Lorna and Val’s mother, Sylvia Patterson lived.

 The move to Pibrac Avenue, Warrawee on Sydney’s upper north shore meant private schools for their children became another part of life’s necessities, something that simply couldn’t be found in Newcastle, for this up and coming family and their newly found social importance.
 Philippa, who had earlier been sent to board at Gibb Gate later went to Frensham School at Mittagong and Geoffrey was sent firstly to Knox Preparatory School and then to board at The King’s School at Parramatta.
 Val joined societies, such as The Red Cross, The Art Gallery Society of New South Wales and The Friends of the Nicholson Museum at Sydney University, where she met other important socialites, who she quickly fell in with, only to fall out with just as quickly, after bitter disagreements.
 Val famously explained to her Pibrac Avenue neighbours, “Our Warrawee home is just a stepping stone to the eastern suburbs of Sydney!”